python/cpython/Doc/library/stdtypes.rst

    For 8-bit strings, this method is locale-dependent.

-.. method:: str.join(seq)
+.. method:: str.join(iterable)

-   Return a string which is the concatenation of the strings in the sequence *seq*.
+   Return a string which is the concatenation of the strings in the :term:`iterable` *iterable*.
 The separator between elements is the string providing this method.

 .. method:: str.ljust(width[, fillchar])